libxsmm/libxsmm/samples/deeplearning/conv1dopti_layer/README.md

 This package contains the optimized kernels for the 1D dilated convolutional layer.
 The C++ implementation has code for both FP32 and BF16 formats.
-Run this code on AVX-512 enabled CPUs.
+You can run this code on AVX-512 enabled CPUs.
 Ex. - Cascade Lake or Cooper lake.

 --------------- Install instructions -------------------------